Asia shares cowed by Korea tensions, await Federal Reserve minutes

 Australian policy makers showed no inclination to go the hawkish route given subdued inflation and a desire to restrain the local currency.

-In commodity markets, oil was trying to stabilise around $50 a barrel on tentative signs that U.S. crude production might be slowing.
+In commodity markets, oil was trying to stabilize around $50 a barrel on tentative signs that U.S. crude production might be slowing.

-Brent was 10 cents firmer at $49.72, having opened the week with its biggest one-day rally since December, while U.S. crude rose 7 cents to $47.14.Report Typo/Error
+Brent edged down 6 cents to $49.55, having opened the week with its biggest one-day rally since December, while U.S. crude lost 7 cents to $47.00.Report Typo/Error